the-hvr/demoProject/README.md

- NOTE : If we modify a single file, then in that case we can do add & commit together. for this we can use =>  git commit -am "msg" here -a stand for add and m stand for m
+ NOTE : If we modify a single file, then in that case we can do add & commit together. for this we can use =>  git commit -am "msg" here -a stand for add and m stand for msg.